alrik11es/phpagent/README.md

-## PHP Agent
+# PHP Agent
 A PHP agent designed to listen for hooks and trigger actions on the server.

     This program is a concept and still under development.
-    Please do not use it for production environments.
+    Please do not use it until first RC.

 ## Requirements